 Once you have your requirements set.
 The next step is to compare the brokers.
 Don’t always run behind cheap brokers.
 You might not get complete features on their trading platform.
 Here we will list all the features.
 You need to compare and choose a broker that fits all your requirements.
 Here are some key points for comparison.

 - Margin rates: Margin rates help you to trade without capital.
-So, when you find a trade, where there are higher returns, you can easily use margin to trade with more money.
-This way you can easily make huge profits without actually having capital.
+So, when you find a trade, you can use margin to trade with more money.
 Choose a broker that provides impressive margin rates.

 - Fee structure: Check your broker’s fee structure carefully.
 Many brokers have a fee structure with hidden costs.
 They will charge for every facility.
 They will have high withdrawal fees, customer service fees, etc. So, you should always check the fee structure first.
 Most cheap brokers have hidden costs.
 Beware of them.
 They will charge you for everything to make up their fees.